Chart Color Schemes

 Rouse Hill - Beaumont Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Rouse Hill - Beaumont Hills, as per the latest Census, consisted of 83.6% houses and 16.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 87.7% houses and 12.3% other dwellings.
-Home ownership in Rouse Hill - Beaumont Hills was at 22.3%, with the rest of dwellings either mortgaged (56.3%) or rented (21.4%).
-The median monthly mortgage repayment in the area was $2,900, lower than Sydney metro's average of $3,000.
+The dwelling structure in Rouse Hill - Beaumont Hills, as per the latest Census, consisted of 83.6% houses and 16.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 87.7% houses and 12.3% other dwellings.
+Home ownership in Rouse Hill - Beaumont Hills was at 22.3%, with the rest being mortgaged (56.3%) or rented (21.4%).
+The median monthly mortgage repayment in the area was $2,900, below Sydney metro's average of $3,000.
 The median weekly rent figure was recorded at $610, compared to Sydney metro's $600.
-Nationally, Rouse Hill - Beaumont Hills's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Nationally, Rouse Hill - Beaumont Hills' mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing